RazanYakoub01/Pok-Collect_DH2642/README.md

 ### 7. Deployment:

-This application uses Firebase as a cloud platform.
+This application uses Vercel as a cloud platform.

-This application is running on : INSERT LINK HERE
+This application is running on : [PokeCollect](https://pokecollect-pied.vercel.app/ )

 ## File Structure